 - 1. Be sure that the windows, mirrors and light lenses are clean and unobstructed. - 2.
 Make sure all exterior lights operate properly. - 3.
-Check tires for proper cold inflation pressures. - 4.
+Check tires for proper cold inflation pressures and inspect for any unusual wear. - 4.
 Check wheel lug nuts for tightness. - 5.
 Look beneath the vehicle for noticeable fluid leakage. - 6.
 Check fluid levels and fill if necessary.
 This includes engine oil, transmission fluid, coolant, brake fluid, power steering fluid and windshield washer solvent.